apurin/js-frontend-backend-example/4. Dynamic pages and Socket.IO/readme.md

 # 4. Dynamic pages and Socket.IO
-Now we want to create dynamic page and communicate between frontend and backend via [http://Socket.io/](http://socket.io/).
+This section shows how to create dynamic page and communicate between frontend and backend via [http://Socket.io/](http://socket.io/).

-## Setup
-This step requires "Initial setup" from root folder's `readme.md` to be done and sources from "3.
+It requires _Initial setup_ to be done and the sources from "3.
 Browserify modules" folder.

 ## Dynamic page
-So far our HTTP service only hosted static documents, like `index.html`, etc. Now we will add dynamic page, which will tell backend version to user.
+So far our HTTP service hosted only static documents, like `index.html`, etc. Now we will add dynamic page.

 Add following code to `service.js`:
 ```
 // === Dynamic page ===
-// Load our package definition as object
+// Load our package definition as an object
 var packageInfo = require('./package.json');

 // Generate dynamic page on GET request